-'No KKK, No Fascist USA': Protesters Gather To Protest Trump Boat Parade In Pittsburgh
+'No KKK, No Fascist USA': Anti-Trump Protesters And Pro-Trump Supporters Clash On The North Shore During Ongoing Trump Boat Parade

 — Chris Hoffman (@NewsmanChris) July 4, 2020

-Public Safety tweeted at 11:11 a.m. that pro-Trump boaters are now on the water and reminded people to “stay hydrated.”
+Public Safety tweeted at 11:11 a.m. that pro-Trump boaters were now on the water and reminded people to “stay hydrated.”

 Several pro-Trump boaters are on the water.
 All is peaceful at this time.
 Reminder to everyone outside: It’s hot.
 Please stay hydrated. https://t.co/U3gEK3c8K2